-On July 11, 2022, two updated university-wide policies will come into effect for all WCM faculty, staff, and students.
+On July 11, 2022, two updated university-wide policies came into effect for all WCM faculty, staff, and students.
 This follows the release of the policies by Cornell-Ithaca in February 2022.

 Cornell University/WCM Policies